-- Is the Committee satisfied that the service areas are making good progress against their objectives, actions and performance measures at the end of quarter 4? - What was the overall conclusion on the information contained within the reports? - Are there any areas that requires more in-depth reviews by the Committee - Are there any areas in the report that are missing and/or require further clarification? - Does the Committee wish to make any Comments / Recommendations to the Cabinet?
+- Is the Committee satisfied that the service areas are making good progress against their objectives, actions and performance measures at the end of quarter 4? - What was the overall conclusion on the information contained within the reports? - Are there any areas in the report that are missing and/or require further clarification? - Does the Committee wish to make any Comments / Recommendations to the Cabinet?